Schedule Online

 Your System Isn't Using Salt or Using Too Much Salt

 A water softener that doesn't consume salt isn't regenerating the resin bed, which means it's not softening water.
-Conversely, a system depleting salt rapidly might be stuck in regeneration mode or have incorrect settings.
+Conversely, a system depleting salt rapidly and leaving you with too little salt might be stuck in regeneration mode or have incorrect settings.
 Both situations waste your money and leave you with hard water problems.

 You're Hearing Unusual Sounds from Your Water Softener